slinderman/pyhawkes/README.md

 mutually-excitatory point process (aka Hawkes process) models with underlying network structure.
 Let's walk through a simple example where  we construct a discrete time model with three nodes, as in `examples/discrete_demo`.
-The nodes are connected via an excitatory network such that a node's events increase the likelihood of subsequent events on downstream nodes.
+The nodes are connected via an excitatory network such that each event increases the likelihood of subsequent events on downstream nodes.
 ```python
 # Create a simple random network with K nodes a sparsity level of p
 # Each event induces impulse responses of length dt_max on connected nodes